 Visiting Joshua Tree National Park

 Joshua Tree is in California 140 miles (230kms) east of Los Angelesand a favourite retreat for Angelinos, though the fast road there (I-10) is unpleasantly busy with brutal, unforgiving traffic.
-The park’s north Joshua Tree town entrance – in other words the LA route – takes you immediately into the attractive Joshua Tree zone in the Mojave Desert, whereas the south Cottonwood entrance is in the lower Colorado Desert and very dull for at least an hour of drive time.
+The park’s north entrance – in other words the LA route – takes you immediately into the attractive Joshua Tree zone in the Mojave Desert, whereas the south Cottonwood entrance is in the lower Colorado Desert and very dull for at least an hour of drive time.

-Joshua Park has a lovely atmosphere combining tranquility with weird tree and rock scenery, and is well worth a few days hiking, biking or rock climbing (on granite).
+The place has a lovely atmosphere combining tranquility with weird tree and rock scenery, and is well worth a few days hiking, biking or rock climbing (on granite).

 Bigelow (jumping) cholla cactus in the south Colorado Desert section of Joshua Tree.